JJ-FEELY/JJ-FEELY/README.md

 ## Hi there 👋
+I'm Justin, an iOS software engineer based in North West England.

+I'm allways looking for a new challange.

+I specialise in Swift UI prodominetly, but I also have experience in Kotlin.

+I have experience in an agile team and with shipping apps to Test Flight.

+I am currently early on in my career, only having a few public repositorys, but I am looking to expand this number, and improve my skills.
 <!--
 **JJ-FEELY/JJ-FEELY** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.